epics-modules/asyn/docs/source/asynDriver.rst

   :widths: 20 80

   * - write
-    - Send a message to the device. \*nbytesTransfered is the number of 8-bit bytes sent to the device.
-Interpose or driver code may add end of string terminators to the message but the extra characters are not included in \*nbytesTransfered.
+    - Send a message to the device. \*nbytesTransferred is the number of 8-bit bytes sent to the device.
+Interpose or driver code may add end of string terminators to the message but the extra characters are not included in \*nbytesTransferred.
   * - read
-    - Read a message from the device. \*nbytesTransfered is the number of 8-bit bytes read from the device.
+    - Read a message from the device. \*nbytesTransferred is the number of 8-bit bytes read from the device.
 If read returns asynSuccess than eomReason ( some combination of ASYN_EOM_CNT, ASYN_EOM_EOS, and ASYN_EOM_END)tells why the read completed.
 Interpose or driver code may strip end of string terminators from the message.
-If it does the first eos character will be replaced by null and the eos characters will not be included in nbytesTransfered.
+If it does the first eos character will be replaced by null and the eos characters will not be included in nbytesTransferred.
   * - flush
     - Flush the input buffer.
   * - registerInterruptUser